High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Results for the AWGN Channel

-For this investigation we used the following simulation parameters; 80-km fibre spans, 0.21~dB/km attenuation, chromatic dispersion of 16.9~ps/(nm.km) with a nonlinear coefficient $\gamma$ of 1.32~/W/km, amplified with a 4.5~dB noise figure amplifier.
+For this comparison we used the same simulation parameters from \cite{chen2020analysis}; \ac{SSFM} simulation\cite{Menyuk1987Nonlinear} of 80-km fibre spans with 100 logarithmically distributed steps, 0.21~dB/km attenuation, chromatic dispersion of 16.9~ps/(nm$\cdot$km) with a nonlinear coefficient $\gamma$ of 1.32~/(W$\cdot$km), amplified with a 4.5~dB noise figure optical amplifier.
 The transmitted signal consisted of 11 channels of 45~Gbd, spaced at 50~GHz.
 All transmitted channels had different randomly generated data and only the centre channel was demodulated.
 A root-raised cosine filter with 1\% roll-off was used for matched filtering.
-The fibre propagation was emulated by using the split-step Fourier method with a fixed step size of 100~m.
+The fibre propagation was emulated by using the \ac{SSFM} with a fixed step size of 100~m.
 The post-\ac{FEC} results were obtained using the $R=4/5$ DVB-S2 \ac{LDPC} decoded with 200 iterations.
 For each point, the optical launch power was swept in steps of 0.5~dB to find the maximum \ac{SNR} as a function of distance.

+The performance of the resulting \ac{GS-4D} constellation is shown in Fig.~\ref{fig:longhaul_results}.
+We can see that the additional freedom from optimising all points in the orthant individually allowed our constellation to outperform the constellation obtained using the approach in \cite{chen2020analysis}, albeit by a small margin (0.033 bit/4Dsym) or 120~km; a similar observation to that made by the authors in \cite{chen2020analysis}.
+The results are shown in terms of both \ac{BER} and \ac{GMI}.
+For the \ac{BER} a post-\ac{FEC} curve is shown where the $R=4/5$ \ac{LDPC} from \cite{Standard2014DVBS2X} is applied.